HuiShiSerenaShi/rpc_project_HuiShi/README.md

 inertia.
 In the place step the sphere, if a sphere was picked, is detached from the end-effector in the planning scene.

-The gripper span set for the pick step is slightly smaller than the actual diameter of the sphere (0.025 mm).
+The gripper span set for the pick step is smaller (23 mm) than the actual diameter of the sphere (25 mm).
 This helps in consistently achieving the grasp.
-In a real robot this value should probably be equal to the actual width of the object to be picked.
+In a real robot this value should probably be closer to the actual width of the object to be picked, but still slightly smaller in order to actually apply strong enough forces for the grasp.

 ### Cartesian path planning sample task